hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/_examples/affiliated_products_generator.md

   - `from src.suppliers.aliexpress.affiliated_products_generator import AliAffiliatedProducts`: Imports the `AliAffiliatedProducts` class from the `affiliated_products_generator` module within the `aliexpress` supplier package.
 This shows that the `aliexpress` supplier package contains the necessary classes and functions for processing affiliate product information.

 - **Classes:**
   - `AliAffiliatedProducts`: This class encapsulates the logic for retrieving affiliate product information from AliExpress.
-It likely has methods to make API calls, process the response, and store the results (attributes, such as `promotion_link`, `local_saved_image`, `local_saved_video`).
+It likely has methods to make API calls, process the response, and store the results (attributes, such as `promotion_link`, `local_image_path`, `local_video_path`).
 The attributes `campaign_name`, `campaign_category`, `language`, `currency` are likely used as parameters to filter the results and to be passed to the API request.  `process_affiliate_products` is a crucial method for processing the returned information and making the API calls, potentially retrieving product data and generating affiliate links.

 - **Functions:**
   - `main()`: This function is the entry point of the program.
 It sets up campaign parameters, creates an instance of `AliAffiliatedProducts`, calls its `process_affiliate_products` method, and then prints the results.